russellsteadman/vocab/README.md

 I wanted an easy way to extract key vocabulary terms from a story in Spanish so I could learn the most common terms.

+## Online Version

+If you want to try out this tool or use it without installation, try the [experimental web version](https://vocab.docs.russellsteadman.com/experiments/web/).
+You can use all of the CLI features in your browser without any information leaving your device.

 ## Installation

 ### Using go